 19. Ginger Locks With Straight Cut Bangs

-Fall is in the air, and it’s time that you reflected it through your hair!
-Check out this poker straight sew in hairstyle in a bright ginger hue that looks like it was inspired by the adorable jack-o’-lanterns that dot the landscape at Halloween time.
+Fall is in the air, and it’s time that you reflect it through your hair!
+Check out this poker straight sew-in hairstyle in a bright ginger hue that looks like it was inspired by the adorable jack-o’-lanterns that dot the landscape at Halloween time.
 Straight cut bangs only elevate the beauty of this hair look.

 20. Electric Blue Mane

-If Vogue was to feature this awe-inspiring hair creation, it would sure dub it the ‘Futuristic Diva’ look.
-This gorgeous electric blue mane styled in lusciously bouncy curls goes to show why women love going for sew in hairstyles – it’s because they let you transform into whoever you want.
+If Vogue was to feature this awe-inspiring hair creation, it would surely dub it the ‘Futuristic Diva’ look.
+This gorgeous electric blue mane styled in lusciously bouncy curls goes to show why women love going for sew-in hairstyles – it’s because they let you transform into whoever you want.

 Transform your sew-in hair with blown-out curls for a chic and voluminous style.
 This technique combines the sleekness of a blowout with the bounce of curls, creating a versatile and trendy look.
 These blown-out curls are perfect for adding glamor to any occasion and elevate your sew-in hairstyle with a touch of elegance and playful sophistication.

 22. Voluminous Blowout